plume-lib/merging/README.md

 * [Java annotations](README-java-annotations.md):  This resolves conflicts in favor of retaining a Java annotation, when the only textual difference is in annotations.

+* [Adjacent](README-adjacent.md): This resolves conflicts when the two edits only affect different lines.
+By default, git considers edits to different, adjacent lines to be a conflict.

+You can enable and disable each feature individually, or enable just one feature.
+These command-line arguments are supported by the merge driver and merge tool.
+ * `--imports`, `--no-imports', `--only-imports` [default: enabled]
+ * `--annotations`, `--no-annotations`, `--only-annotations` [default: enabled]
+ * `--adjacent`, `--no-adjacent', `--only-adjacent` [default: disabled]

 ## How to use